islomxon989/Projects/README.md

 # Projects
-This repository contains all the projects that I have done.
+Towers:In order to run the game on intelliji, run the TCPsocketserver first, then the python server.
-In order to run the game on intelliji, run the TCPsocketserver first, then the python server.
+RhymeProject: Type a word into the function and find all the words that rhyme.